gpoore/codebraid/README.md

   code output is line buffered or code manually flushes stdout and stderr.
   For example, with Python you may want to use print functions like `print("text", flush=True)`.
-Another option is to use Python in line-buffered mode by setting `executable="python -u"` or `executable="python3 -u"` in the first code chunk of a session.
+Another option is to use Python in line-buffered mode by setting `executable_opts="-u"` in the first code chunk of a session.

   With Jupyter kernels, the output for a code chunk will be delayed until all code in the chunk has finished executing.